Exawind/amr-wind/docs/sphinx/user/inputs_io.rst

    **type:** List of strings, optional, default = ""

    Add variable names to this input argument to omit them from the plotfile output.
 These refer to variables that are be real numbers, and this is a way to individually omit default output variables.

+.. input_param:: io.output_hdf5_plotfile

+   **type:** Boolean, optional, default = false

+   Flag indicating whether or not to output HDF5 plot files.

+.. input_param:: io.hdf5_compression

+   **type:** String, optional, default = "None@0"

+   String for requesting a particular ZFP compression in HDF5 plot files.

+.. input_param:: io.nfiles

+   **type:** Int, optional, default = 256

+   Number of plot and checkpoint data files per write.
+If the system's IO prefers fewer or more files, this number can be modified with this option.